BhavanaGanapatiMoger/GithubDemo/README.md

 # GithubDemo
 This is my practice repository
-Author - Bhavana Ganapati Moger
+Author - Bhavana Ganapati Moger.